 - Xbox 360 Wireless Controller (Various types and color)

 - Power cord

 - HDMI cable

-Comes with a 1 year limited warranty with the manufacturer.
+Comes with a 30-day limited warranty.
 See Warranty Policy for complete details.

 REGION: NTSC-U (US & Canada)